kelsy/movie-ratings-ui/README.md

 # Movie Ratings UI
 This is an example of a Vue.js UI with a Sinatra backend and is still a work in progress.
 Major features are currently missing.
 See the TO DO section for more information.

-The application is live at: https://movie-ratings-ui.herokuapp.com
+The application is live at: http://movie-ratings-ui.herokuapp.com (Please note HTTPS is not working at this time.)

 The backend API code can be viewed at https://github.com/kelsy/movie-ratings-api

 ## TO DO:
-* Users - Add ability to create a user account and store reviews per user
+* Add Users - Add ability to create a user account and store reviews per user
-* Review Updates/Deletion - Add ability to update or delete reviews
+* Allow Updates/Deletion - Add ability to update or delete reviews
-* SSL - https does not work currently on heroku deployment
+* Fix SSL - HTTPS does not work currently on heroku deployment
+* Refactor Components - Could possibly combine MovieShow and MovieCreate components
+* Improve Validation - Form validation/errors could use some improvement
 * Add a different favicon XD

 ## Attributions
 Movie data from [OMDb API](http://www.omdbapi.com/).

 Default Film Reel image created by [OpenClipart-Vectors](https://pixabay.com/users/openclipart-vectors-30363) at [Pixabay](https://pixabay.com/).
+To see it in action, search for a movie titled "1234".

 ## Project setup
 ```